mbdavid/LiteDB/src/content/docs/Object-Mapping.md

 * Then, it searches for a parameterless constructor
 * Finally, it searches for a constructor whose parameters names match with the names of the fields in the document

+Please note that all the parameters in the constructor annotated with `BsonCtorAttribute` must be of a simple type, `BsonDocument` or `BsonArray`.

 #### Register a custom type

 You can register your own map function, using the `RegisterType<T>` instance method.
 To register, you need to provide both serialize and deserialize functions.